sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 * 3\.
 For each prefix in the nexthop entry, lookup TABLE_SR table to get the static route entry.
     * If the BFD session state is UP and this nexthop is in the static route entry's nexthop list, no action needed, break;
     * If the BFD session state is UP and this nexthop is NOT in the static route entry's nexthop list:
-        * Add this nexthop to the static route entry's nexthop list, set "refreshable": "false", write this static route to redis appl_db STATIC_ROUTE_TABLE.
+        * Add this nexthop to the static route entry's nexthop list, set "expiry": "false", write this static route to redis appl_db STATIC_ROUTE_TABLE.
     * If the BFD session state is DOWN and this nexthop is NOT in the static route entry's nexthop list, no action needed
     * If the BFD session state is DOWN and this nexthop is in the static route entry's nexthop list,
         * Delete this nexthop from the static route entry's nexthop list
             * if the static route entry's nexthop list is empty, delete this static route from redis appl_db, break;
-            * if the static route entry's nexthop list is NOT empty, write it to redis appl_db STATIC_ROUTE_TABLE with "refreshable"="false".
+            * if the static route entry's nexthop list is NOT empty, write it to redis appl_db STATIC_ROUTE_TABLE with "expiry"="false".
 <br>
 <br>